freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/first-steps/updating-vpe.md

 # Updating VPE

 VPE is under heavy development, so it's frequently updated, usually multiple times per week.
-In order to not have to delete your existing `VisualPinball.Engine` folder, download and extract the code, and make a new project each time we recommend using git.
+In order to not have to delete your existing `VisualPinball.Engine` folder and download and extract the code each time we recommend using git.

 Git is a distributed version control system.
 It's very sophisticated but can also be a bit overwhelming to use.
 However, with the cheat sheet below you should be able to handle it.